Things to do in London in 1 day

 Walk through Trafalgar Square

 As you leave St. James's Park, take The Mall and you'll come to Trafalgar Square, another of London's liveliest and most famous squares.
-This square was built in the 19th century to commemorate the British victory in the "Battle of Trafalgar" and nowadays you can see several tourist attractions that you will want to take some pictures of.
+This square was built in the 19th century to commemorate the British victory in the "Battle of Trafalgar" and nowadays there are several tourist attractions that you will want to take some pictures of.

 Firstly, there is Nelson's Column erected in honour of the English Admiral Horatio Nelson who died during the battle.
 It is surrounded by lions made from the molten bronze of French cannons.
 On the other side, the National Gallery, the most important art museum in the city, which I recommend you to visit inside when you have time.
 Through the Hellotickets website you have several guided tours available: